koukoulala/game-localization/README.md

 Welcome to **Turjuman** (ترجمان - *Interpreter/Translator* in Arabic)! 👋

-Ever felt daunted by translating a massive book (like 500 pages!)?
+Ever felt daunted by translating a massive book (like 500 pages and over 150,000 words!)?
 Turjuman is here to help! (currently Markdown `.md` and plain text `.txt` files) using LLMs to magaically translate large documents while trying smartly keep the original meaning and style intact.

 ---